[Minor revision–posted 5/6/20 (replaces 7/13/17 edition)]

 7. Cancellation of Payroll Deduction

 a.
 Employees may forfeit their membership to the Rawls Course and obtain a cancellation of payroll deduction form from the Rawls Course administrative office.
-An employee should not contact the Payroll & Tax Services or Human Resources Employee Services Center directly since the deduction cannot be cancelled without notifying the Rawls Course administrative office in writing.
+An employee should not contact the Payroll & Tax Services or Human Resources Employee Services Center directly since the deduction cannot be canceled without notifying the Rawls Course administrative office in writing.

 b.
 Once the employee notifies the Rawls Course administrative office in writing and the payroll cancellation form is reviewed, the Rawls Course will forward the cancellation form to Human Resources Employee Services Center.